-To support the principles of social distancing, patients will be encouraged to attend alone (where possible), arrive promptly at the time of their appointment and have completed all pre-appointment paperwork prior to arrival.
+To support the principles of social distancing, patients will be encouraged to attend alone where appropriate, arrive promptly at the time of their appointment and ideally have completed all pre-appointment paperwork prior to arrival.
 Alternative arrangements will need to be available to accommodate any patient who is unable to comply with this.
-Appropriate infection control protocols will need to be established and followed in relation to form filling and paperwork if required.
+Consideration should be given as to how to minimise the level of form filling and paperwork, and the use of remote digital technology encouraged.